nodeschool/Rapid_CitySD/codeofconduct.md

 ## The Quick Version

-NodeSchool Berlin is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+NodeSchool RapidCity_SD is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of participants in any form.
 Conference participants violating these rules may be sanctioned or expelled from the event at the